muranga/blog/content/posts/migrating-from-one-jenkins-server-to-another-with-no-ssh-access-to-the-old-server.md

 ![Backup Settings](/images/backup-settings.png)

-When I run the backup , from the backup manager , it created a tarball in the workspace for the test-job that way I was able to download it.
+When I ran the backup from the backup manager, it created a tarball in the workspace for the test-job that way I was able to download it.

-After downloading I begun setting up a new instance of Jenkins, after Jenkins was installed I installed the Backup Plugin on the new instance and copied the configuration tarball to the server and stored it in the backups folder.
+After downloading I began setting up a new instance of Jenkins, after Jenkins was installed I installed the Backup Plugin on the new instance and copied the configuration tarball to the server and stored it in the backups folder.

 Once the backup plugin was installed I configured the Backup Directory to /backups.
 When I navigated back to the Backup Manager under restore , the backup I had made from the old server was available and I restored it onto the Jenkins instance.